MAP & MSRP – The Importance of Detecting Violations

 Knowing that the eCommerce industry is fast-paced and that retailers often change prices several times a day, we can agree that price monitoring on the market is a full-time job.
 When using software for this activity, businesses are lowering the risk of error and utilizing time to focus on other business aspects.
 All they have to do it to wait for their software to alert them on eventual price changes and MAP or MSRP violations.

-What do you get by hiring software such as Price2Spy?
+What do you get by using software such as Price2Spy?

 Takeaway